nguyendinhquocx/extension-blank-new-tab/README.md

 - Live markdown rendering
 - Automatic save to browser
 - Seamless switching between edit and preview
+- Stay in edit mode when switching tabs - only saves when you click outside

+**Storage Modes**
+- Session mode (default): Each tab has its own independent note, cleared when tab closes
+- Persistent mode (toggle icon): Save notes permanently across all tabs and sessions
+- Switch between modes anytime with one click

 **Dark Mode**
 - One-click toggle (top-right circle)